Frequently Asked QuestionsWhat is a co-op?

 What does the Co-op need?

 See the "How to Help" section below, but then spread the word!
 We are a small community, but very mighty in what we have to offer -- a shopping experience that's more of a philosophy than a transaction.
 All too often, people think they have to be a member to shop at the Co-op.
-Tell everyone you know that's not true.
+Tell everyone you know that this is not true.
 Help get them through our doors.
 We hope that we can impress them into becoming a member.
 From time to time, we will have membership drives and fundraisers to raise capital for the store.

 Does the Co-op compete with the Farmer’s Market?